Team

 We welcome inquiries from motivated individuals who share our passion for plants and evolution!
 Whether you’re a postdoctoral researcher seeking new challenges, a recent MSc looking to pursue a Ph.D., or a bachelor student seeking a potential master project, drop me an email at siri.birkeland@nhm.uio.no!

-Note that we will soon be announcing a PhD position within Arctic plant genomics!
 We are also happy to support individual postdoc and researcher applications like the MSCA postdoctoral fellowship, or the Human Frontier Science Program Postdoctoral Fellowship.
 In addition, we have our own postdoctoral fellowship within the STADIS research hub at the Natural History Museum, which is announced at a yearly basis.

 Co-supervised with other labs